uditsharma/kong-exercise/README.md

 * `stream.jsonl` contains cdc events that need to be ingested
 * `docker-compose.yaml` contains the skeleton services to help you get started

+## Producer -> it will read the stream.jsonl file and produce the messages to Kafka topic
+./gradlew runProducer

+## Consumer -> it will consume the messages from Kafka topic and index them in Opensearch
+./gradlew runConsumer